AdobeDocs/experience-manager-65.en/help/communities/users.md

 The tunnel service provides this access using the replication agent on author.

-* For details, see [configuration instructions](deploy-communities.md#tunnel-service-on-author) on the deployment page
+* For details, see [configuration instructions](deploy-communities.md#tunnel-service-on-author) on the deployment page.

 The [Communities Members and Groups consoles](members.md) are for the sole purpose of managing users (members) and user groups (member groups) registered only in the publish environment.